NATrinh/NATrinh.github.io/research.md

 ### In preparation

 {:start="7"}
 7. Trinh, Nhat An.
-‘Class Origin, Intergenerational Transfers, and the Gender Wealth Gap’, *revise & resubmit*. &#124; [working paper](https://osf.io/preprints/socarxiv/fgc9t/)
+‘Class Origin, Intergenerational Transfers, and the Gender Wealth Gap’, *revised & resubmitted*. &#124; [working paper](https://osf.io/preprints/socarxiv/fgc9t/)
 8. Trinh, Nhat An, Lersch, Philipp, and Schunck, Reinhard.
 ‘Dynamics of Wealth Homogamy in Couples’, *under review*. &#124; [working paper](https://osf.io/preprints/socarxiv/yrjpf/)
 9. Trinh, Nhat An, Tisch, Daria, and Schechtl, Manuel.
-‘The Principle of Dynastic Succession in Wealth Transmission.’
+‘Unequal Estate Division for Wealth Perpetuation: Primogeniture, Patrilineality, and Portfolios.’
 10. Lersch, Philipp, Trinh, Nhat An, and Kaiser, Caspar.
 ‘Consolidated Trajectories?
 Social Class and Earnings Growth over the Life-Course.’
 11. Trinh, Nhat An, and Wiedner, Jonas.
 ‘Can Migration Disrupt the Transmission of Inequality Across Generations?’
+12. Moawad, Jad, Nolan, Brian, and Trinh, Nhat An.
+‘Social Class and Wealth in Comparative Perspective.’

 ### Dissertation